weddingInvitation-02-25-2022/hashicorp-certified-terraform-associate/04-Terraform-Resources/04-06-Provisioners/README.md

 # Terraform Resource Meta-Argument Provider
-For selecting a non-default provider configuration
+For selecting a non-default provider configuration (Refer section-3)

 # Provisioners & Connections
 For taking extra actions after the resource creation (Example: Install some app on server or do something on local desktop after resource is created at remote destination)